-An additional loan, \$272,000, was approved in September 1961, to cover cost of a headquarters facilities, increase the substa-tion capacity, convert some ser-vice lines from one to three phase, purchase equipment, and other purposes. purposes.
+An additional loan, \$202,000, was approved in September 1961, to cover cost of a headquarters facilities, increase the substation capacity, convert some service lines from one to three phase, purchase equipment, and other purposes.

-The beadquarters building, for which \$86,440 contract was award-ed, is on a 30 acre site §4 miles east of Twetrynine Palms on the south side of Amboy Road.
-By-laws adopted by the DEC at the time of incorporation pro-vide for an annual membership meeting on the second Saturday 1951) for election of directors, hearing of reports and transact-ing other business.
+The headquarters building, for which \$66,49 contract was awarded, is on a 30 acre site \$\frac{9}{2}\text{ miles} = 680.5 (Twentynine Palms on the south side of Amboy Road.

+By-laws adopted by the DEC at the time of incorporation provide for an annual membership meeting on the second Saturday of March each year (starting 1951) for election of directors, hearing of reports and transacting other business.
 The directors are elected for three year terms, and officers are chosen from the board of directors.

-Present board (March 1992 board of directors.
-Present board (March 1982 election was not held) includes: Birger Nelson, president; Leland Rodda, vice president; Ivan As-pass, secretary-treasurer; William Graham, manager: Irene Fox, John Handley, Clifford Shelton and George Goemans, directors.
-There were, as of March 1962, 2258 DEC members who were electricity users, and 47 non-users.
-There were 506 miles of primary and secondary distribuprimary and secondary distribu-tion lines.
+Present board (March 1962)

+board of directors.

+Present board (March 1962 election was not held) includes: Birger Nelson, president; Leland Rodda, vice president; Ivan Aspaas, secretary-treasurer; William Graham, manager; Irene Fox, John Handley, Clifford Shelton and George Goemans, directors.
+There were, as of March 1962, 2258 DEC members who were electricity users, and 47 nonusers.
+There were 508 miles of nrimary and secondary distributions of the control of the primary and secondary distribu-tion lines.

 The cooperative is one of several such non-profit organizations in California.
-Locally owned and operated, it has been able with REA funds to provide more than 2,000 Sm. electricity Small Tract homes with
+Locally owned and operated, it has been able with REA funds to provide more than Small Tract homes with

 CO-OP HEADQUARTERS-This is architect's drawing of office and headquarters building of Desert Electric Cooperative Inc., now nearing completion on a 30-acre site on Amboy Road 51/2 miles east of Twentynine Palms.
-Yards for DEC vehicles and other equipment will be loca ted here.
+Yards for DEC vehicles and other equipment will be located here.
 Bid for constructing the 4530 sq. ft. building was \$66,440.